Japan in November: photography to inspire your wanderlust

 While walking through Southern Higashiyama…

 This is Kyoto’s top district for visitors, with many major attractions as well as various hidden gems.
+There are tiny little unknown temples everywhere – you just have to wander in and explore.

 The Philosopher’s Path, starting near Ginkaku-ji temple, is a popular walking trail in this district and one well worth taking.
+The beautiful autumn foliage nicely covers the path.

 Strolling around the Northern and Southern Higashiyama districts is one of the most rewarding experiences Kyoto offers.